onedarnleyroad/craftcms/README.md

 ## About onedarnleyroad/craftcms

-This is the boilerplate Craft CMS set up for all [One Darnley Road](https://www.onedarnleyroad.com/) projects.
+A Craft CMS starter project using DDEV for local hosting and Vite for front-end bundling and HMR.

 > https://user-images.githubusercontent.com/134110/132591782-0bcc9465-eb62-46e0-9337-6154bf45fe97.mp4
 >